home-assistant/home-assistant.io/source/_lovelace/entities.markdown

 ---
 title: "Entities Card"
 sidebar_label: Entities
-description: "Entities will be the most common type of card that will also be the most familiar to people using the standard interface.
-It groups items together very close to how groups used to do."
+description: "The Entities card is the most common type of card.
+It groups items together into lists."
 ---

-Entities will be the most common type of card that will also be the most familiar to people using the standard interface.
-It groups items together very close to how groups used to do.
+The Entities card is the most common type of card.
+It groups items together into lists.

 {% configuration %}
 type: